idodooodo/Quantitativo--a-mean-reversion-strategy-/README.md

 I tried to reproduce the three strategies the author quantitativo used in his article.

-\nHere is the link to the article : https://www.quantitativo.com/p/a-mean-reversion-strategy-with-211
+Here is the link to the article : https://www.quantitativo.com/p/a-mean-reversion-strategy-with-211

 The three python files include the first strategy experiment, followed by the market regime filter and finally the dynamic stop losses.
 The long&short strategy is not implemented due to lack of data in yahoo finance.